Insulin Resistance

 Insulin resistance is also associated with complications of type 1 diabetes: patients with complications were more insulin resistant than those without (Pop et al. 2016; Šimonienė et al. 2019).
 For example, people with type 1 diabetes who were more insulin resistance had a higher risk of kidney disease (Vladu et al. 2017).

-The "Beta Cell Stress" hypothesis (see the why is diabetes increasing? page) suggests that any phenomenon that induces insulin resistance, and thereby puts extra pressure on the beta cells, should be regarded as a risk factor for type 1 diabetes.
+The "Beta Cell Stress" hypothesis suggests that any phenomenon that induces insulin resistance, and thereby puts extra pressure on the beta cells, should be regarded as a risk factor for type 1 diabetes.
 When the demand for insulin is great, beta cells may have to work harder to produce adequate insulin.
 If the immune system is prone to react, increased insulin production could stimulate the autoimmune process (Ludvigsson 2006; Sepa and Ludvigsson 2006).
 Non-immune processes like insulin resistance can likely amplify autoimmunity and contribute to type 1 diabetes (Redondo et al. 2019).
 Increasing insulin resistance is likely to be one accelerator of type 1 diabetes, speeding up the process in people who already have compromised beta cells, but probably does not initiate the disease (Gale 2007).

 What Causes Insulin Resistance?